[3.11] The Bard's Soulrend Trickster | +6m Sirus DPS | All Content | Fast Mapper | League Starter

 This bow is one of the most useful weapons we can use overall.
 Warlord Suffix "Skills fire an additional projectile" works with Soulrend, further improving our clear speed and also gives you room to use another support gem instead of Greater Multiple Projectiles Support.

-We want life and Chaos DoT multiplier here.
+We want life, DoT multiplier and Chaos DoT multiplier here.
 Resistances are sweet as well.
-Try to find one with T1 life and T1 DoT multiplier if you can handle the resistances.
-You can get a +% Damage over time multiplier AND +% Chaos damage over time multiplier here to further increase your damage output.
+Try to find one with T1 life, T1 DoT multiplier and if you can handle the resistances, DoT multiplier.
+You can also get +% to Maximum Chaos Resistance here, which is not that important but it was easy to get in harvest so I went for it.

 We use a rare Hubris Circlet here, preferrably with the "Soulrend Fires an Additional Projectile" enchant.
 With this enchant and the Warlord suffix from our bow, we shoot 3 projectiles without Dying Sun or Greater Multiple Projectiles Support.
 With 3 projectiles you can blind-shoot conquerors or bosses, as they will seek and destroy, but it usually is not enough to clear maps effectively.
 Either use GMP Support or Dying Sun for mapping.
 Nearby enemies have -9% to Chaos resistance is an excellent modifier to boost our DPS as well.

-Atziri's Step is the only unique item we wear.
+Atziri's Step is the only unique item we wear except for the body armour.
 It is not expensive from the early on, allows our spell dodge to hit the cap with flask on, and gives a significant amount of evasion along with a nice boost of life.
-You can use a great pair of Matatl's as well which will give you a good amount of movement speed but it will be a little bit expensive.
+You can use a great pair of Matatl's as well which may give you a good amount of resistances but it will be a little bit expensive.

 Stygian Vise is the best option to use in this slot, because it allows you to put on an Abyssal Jewel.
-Even a mediocre Abyssal Jewel can beat every implicit modifier you can find.
+Even a mediocre Abyssal Jewel can beat every implicit modifier you can get on this slot.
 I've went with a Hunter influenced one for the +% Life mod, and increased chaos damage is just a bonus that you can skip if it is out of your budget, it gives you less DPS than you'd think.

 Transcendent Mind is an excellent jewel that gives us a quite bit of DPS when placed correctly.